 3. Activists and foreign nationals in support of mass illegal migration may face restraining orders that will require them to maintain a five mile distance from the border.
 This includes bans from Budapest’s international airport, and possible deportation of foreign nationals.
 UN representatives and diplomats will remain exempt.

-The legislation comes after Hungary’s Prime Minister Viktor Orbán ordered a probe into Soros’ Open Society network, in October 2017.
+The legislation follows Hungary’s Prime Minister Viktor Orbán’s order for a probe into Soros’ Open Society network, in October 2017.
 The investigation mapped out the billionaire’s “empire” of networks targeting the country, something the PM described mid last year as a “mafia network” that needed to be countered.
-During the probe, Orbán also mailed a Soros-related questionnaire to his 8 million Hungarian voters.

 The Stop Soros laws will have “pseudo-civil groups managing illegal migration…scrutinised under a magnifying glass” says Orbán, further elaborating that no one involved with illegal immigration will be exempt.

 “We want to keep everybody outside the country whose activities are fundamentally against the interests of the Hungarian people.”

 Although Orbán’s government has been vocal against the European Union’s rules on migrant quotas, Orbán insisted migrants who genuinely need protection will receive it from Hungary, but on a temporary basis only.
 He added that once they no longer require protection, laws will see them returned to their country, and that they will never become permanent residents.

 Despite Soros financing Orbán’s British education decades ago, and in 2010, donating $1 million to Orbán’s government for clean-up efforts of a local environmental disaster, Orbán’s friendly relationship with Soros has floundered.
 Orbán now views Soros as a propagandist seeking to undermine his nation’s values.